2025 New Hampshire Wildcats football team

-The 2025 New Hampshire Wildcats football team represent the University of New Hampshire as a member of the Coastal Athletic Association Football Conference (CAA) in the 2025 NCAA Division I FCS football season.
-The Wildcats are led by fifth-year head coach Ricky Santos, (Note: Santos also served as interim-head coach for the 2019 season.) and played their home games at Wildcat Stadium.
+The 2025 New Hampshire Wildcats football team represented the University of New Hampshire as a member of the Coastal Athletic Association Football Conference (CAA) in the 2025 NCAA Division I FCS football season.
+The Wildcats were led by fifth-year head coach Ricky Santos, (Note: Santos also served as interim-head coach for the 2019 season.) and played their home games at Wildcat Stadium.